 - Navigating the path to career

-- Maximizing your graduate studies experience so that you develop both academically and socially
+- Maximizing the graduate studies experience to help mentees develop both academically and socially

 What do mentors and mentees discuss?